mathdigilab/mathdigilab.github.io/index.md

 ---

+{: .important }
+> mathdigilab is being deprecated and will be merged with my personal website shreyaskali.github.io
+>
+> The new website will contain more resources and preparation guides for PG entrances covering all subjects of my interest: Mathematics, Statistics, Computer Science and Machine Learning.
+Please visit https://shreyaskali.github.io.

 ### What you get on <b>Mathdigilab</b>?

 - Math resources (Academic & recreational Books, Magazines, links to useful websites and youtube channels).